microcosm-collective/microcosm/README.md

 *listen_port* is the port that the microcosm daemon will listen and serve HTTP requests to the world (or probably to the load balancer).

 *microcosm_domain* is the domain that is sub-domained.
-So if meta.microco.sm is the site, then microco.sm is the microcosm_domain.
+So if meta.microcosm.app is the site, then microcosm.app is the microcosm_domain.

 ## Design Principles